top of page

 Keep Tenants Happy

 Happy tenants are more likely to stick around.
 Renewals save you money on turnover costs and keep your property full.
 Make sure your tenants feel heard and valued.
-Clear communication about rent changes or new policies goes a long way.

 Be Smart About Utility Costs

 Utility bills can feel like a black hole for your revenue if they’re not managed well.
-Using submetering systems lets property managers like you track and allocate costs fairly.
+Using submetering systems lets property managers track and allocate costs fairly.
 This way, tenants pay for what they actually use, and you avoid covering overages out of pocket.

 Tenants also tend to use water, gas, and electricity more responsibly when they’re billed directly for their usage.

-But it’s not just about splitting costs—these devices can also help you spot problems early.
+But it’s not just about splitting costs.
+These devices can also help you spot problems early.
 For example, a water leak device and submetering systems can flag unusual water usage patterns.

 These tools can find a leak and alert you before it turns into a massive expense.
 Fixing issues like this quickly helps keep your expenses down and protects your revenue.